NULL-US3R/VMT/README.md

-(WIP) Vector MAtrix and Tensor header and library for c
+(WIP) ndarray implementation with some functions for c